Paestum

 Today the remains of the city are found in the modern frazione of Paestum, which is part of the comune of Capaccio Paestum in the Province of Salerno in the region of Campania, Italy.
 The modern settlement, directly to the south of the archaeological site, is a popular seaside resort with long sandy beaches.
-The Paestum rail station on the Naples-Salerno-Reggio Calabria railway line is directly to the east of the ancient city walls.
+The Paestum railway station on the Naples-Salerno-Reggio Calabria railway line is directly to the east of the ancient city walls.

+Name

+The Greek settlers who founded the city originally named it Poseidonia (Ποσειδωνία).
+It was eventually conquered by the local Lucanians and later the Romans.
+The Lucanians renamed it to Paistos and the Romans gave the city its current name.